 This study was conducted in Nigeria among farmers producing African catfish (Clarias gariepinus).
-It was a case study among African catfish producers who have engaged in inbreeding practices.
-The respondents were purposively selected and are in different places in the country.
+It is a case study among African catfish producers who have engaged in inbreeding practices.
+The respondents were purposively selected and are located at different places in the country.
 They have their own farms and are well experienced in African catfish production.
 A qualitative approach using an Interview Guide (IG) was employed.
 This guided our telephone-based interview with the respondents for this study.
-Before the interview, contacts were made with the respective respondents via phone and the purpose of the calls was discussed with them to know their availability and prepare them ahead of the interview.
-Those that gave us their consent were later interviewed.
-Individuals that agreed for the interview gave us

-1 https://www.fao.org/in-action/globefish/market-reports/resourcedetail/en/c/338418/ the set dates to speak with them.
+Before the interview, contacts were made with the respective respondents via phone and the purpose of the calls was discussed with them in order to know their availability and prepare them ahead of the interview.
+Those that gave us their consents were later interviewed.
+Individuals that agreed for the interview gave us the set dates to speak with them.
 Each interview took about 20-30 minutes.
-The data collected were analyzed using a mixture of narrative approach and content analysis.
+The data collected were analysed using a mixture of narrative approach and content analysis.
 This involves storytelling through personal experiences with their engagements in inbreeding of Clarias gariepinus farming in Nigeria.